Flathead Lake Monster: Local stories

 According to retired newspaper editor Paul Fugleberg, local tales of the Flathead Lake Monster go back more than 100 years.
-It was supposedly first reported in 1889 by Captain James C. Kerr of the lake steamboat the U.S. Grant who claimed he and his 100 passengers saw an unusually large whale-like object in the water.
+It was supposedly first reported in 1889 by Captain James C. Kerr of the lake steamboat U.S. Grant.
+Kerr claimed he and his 100 passengers saw an unusually large whale-like object in the water.
 According to the story, one of the passengers on the steamer shot at the creature and sent it diving for safety.

-Fugleberg notes that local residents have named the purported lake monster "Flessie", inspired by Loch Ness "Nessie".
-Contemporary reports of sightings of "Flessie" by local residents and visitors average between one and two each year; however, in 1993 alone, there were about thirteen reports.
-The monster is usually described as a large eel-shaped creature, round with a wavy body like a snake, twenty to forty feet long, having brownish to blue-black skin and grayish-black eyes.
-It has often been described as looking like a whale or a giant sturgeon.
+Fugleberg notes that local residents have named the purported lake monster "Flessie", inspired by Loch Ness' "Nessie".
+Contemporary reports of sightings of "Flessie" by local residents and visitors average one or two each year; however, in 1993 alone, there were about thirteen reports.
+The monster is usually described as a large, round, eel-shaped creature with a wavy body like a snake about twenty to forty feet (20 to 40 ft) long, having brownish to bluish-black skin and grayish-black eyes.
+It has often been described as looking like a whale or giant sturgeon.
 According to Fugleberg, "When I was editor of the Flathead Courier at Polson, author Dorothy M. Johnson, then secretary of the Montana Press Association, advised me not to treat sighting reports lightly in newspaper and magazine articles.
 She said, 'I don't think the monster should be done with tongue in cheek.
 You have eyewitness accounts by people who were scared and didn't think it was funny.'"

-One local story that received much publicity described how a 3-year-old boy apparently fell into the lake, and when asked how he had extracted himself, told his mother, "The Flathead monster lifted me up".
+One local story that received considerable publicity described how a 3-year-old boy apparently fell into the lake, and when asked how he had extracted himself, told his mother, "The Flathead monster lifted me up".
 Fugleberg wrote that claimed sightings of the monster have been blamed on "hyperactive imaginations, playful pranks, natural phenomena such as wave action, shadows, lighting effects, logs and a number of animals, including bears, horses, deer, elk, dogs, a dead monkey, a loose circus seal and even an escaped buffalo".
 In the 1950s, a significant cash reward was offered by Big Fish Unlimited to anyone who could catch what was termed the "superfish" of Flathead Lake.
-A man named C. Leslie Griffith was reported to have caught a 7-foot, 6-inch, 181-pound, 1-ounce white sturgeon, now displayed at the Polson-Flathead Historical Museum.
+A man named C. Leslie Griffith was reported to have caught a seven-and-a-half-foot (7.5 ft) sturgeon that weighed just over 181 lbs, now displayed at the Polson-Flathead Historical Museum.